thismusicisfalse/DAOCPU/README.md

 ![](imagesStorage/Screenshot%202021-02-22%20at%2012.42.06%20PM.png)

 This is a generative composition written in CHUCK.
 It is consisted of four sub-components: a conductor patch that controls time, and three sound-generating "musician" patches.

 By downloading the code, and also CHUCK's miniAudicle, a user may listen to / run the standalone version of the composition on the computer.
 In the standalone version, the musician patches (they are called 'Silvering,' 'Mum Changing Tempo,' and 'Blurred Roland') are making the sound, while the conductor is keeping track of when a patch is about to finish improvizing.
 When that happens, the conductor introduces the next patch in line, ensuring that there is enough of an overlap between patches so as not to break texture, but not so much that notes clash, or miniAudicle crash.
 The conductor ocassionally introduces samples of the heart mantra into the texture.

 ![](imagesStorage/Screenshot%202021-02-22%20at%2012.52.51%20PM.png)

-The generative composition may also be paired with the visualization program.
-In this combination, the visualization program functions like a "meta-conductor".
+The generative composition may also be paired with the Dao De Jing analysis program.
+In this combination, the Dao De Jing analysis program functions like a "meta-conductor".
 It generates "interruption melodies" that causes brief disruptions in musical time.
 The program achieves this by processing the text of the _Dao De Jing_, and translating punctuations into number of notes in a melody.
 It also takes over the introduction-of-mantra function from the conductor program.

 This component may also be used as a "backing track" for an improvizer to perform alongside.
 A backing track version of the composition is currently under development.